 Sourcing sessions are generally short meetings where recruiters can connect with existing employees to see if anyone in their network could be a good fit for open positions in the company.
 Taking a short, dedicated period of time to talk about your referral program can prompt your employees to think of promising referrals and get them to follow up quickly.
 Consider holding these meetings in a casual environment — invite employees for coffee or take a short walk together.

-Educate employees about your referral program, your top priority open positions, and ask if there's anyone they know who might be a good fit.
+Educate employees about your referral program, highlight your top-priority open positions, and ask if there is anyone they know who is qualified and might be a good fit.
 Often, employees may not reach out about potential hires because they are busy or don't want to bother company recruiters.
-If your team doesn't have time to do this across the board, consider scheduling priority sessions with areas where you're hiring, such as meeting with your technology team to find developers.
+If your team doesn't have time to do this across the board, consider scheduling priority sessions within key recruiting areas, such as meeting with your technology team to find developers.

 Promote Priority Positions

-Recognize and Engage Your Team
+Recognize and Engage Your Employees

 Many companies believe that a financial incentive is all that's needed to gain participation in an employee referral program.
 However, personal recognition, in conjunction with incentives, may be even more effective.
 Some ways you can do this is to mention people who have referred new hires during all-hands meetings or send flowers and a thank you note from your talent team.
 Periodically check in with your employees to make sure they are aware of the employee referral program and are on the lookout for the talent you're seeking most.
 Periodic check-ins from your recruiters can result in much higher levels of engagement.